pageshu/pageshu.github.io/Readme.md

 repository owner who is handling an incoming pull request.
 Thus, where the "forker" was referring to the original repository as ```upstream```, we're now looking at it as the owner of that original repository and the standard ```origin``` remote.

+#### Automatically Merging a Pull Request

+In cases where the merge would be a simple fast-forward, you can automatically do the merge by just clicking the button on the pull request page on GitHub.

 #### Manually Merging a Pull Request